 The Sandoval County Sheriff's Office established its K9 Unit in 2019.
-The current unit consists of Sergeant Luke Osborn, with K9 Maverick Baron Harris and Deputy A.J.
-Noriega with K9 Titan.
-K9 Titan (a multipurpose K9) assigned to Deputy A.J.
-Noriega provides an addition to the K9 Unit that is versatile in many patrol situations and environments that adds a level of safety to Deputies and provides a greater advantage in criminal apprehension.
+The current unit consists of Sergeant Luke Osborn, with K9 Kikin and Deputy A.J.
+Noriega with K9 Zarah.

 Both K9s serve an invaluable role assisting the agency and others in the accomplishment of mission objectives.
 The superior sense of smell, hearing and apprehension abilities of a trained law enforcement canine is a valuable supplement to law enforcement manpower.
 Sergeant Osborn and Deputy Noriega have a strong commitment to the program.
-The dogs live with the family of the handler and obey their handlers without hesitation and are able to work under the most stressful situations.
+The dogs live with the family of the handler but are able to work under the most stressful situations.
 The dogs have an innate sense of when they will be required to assist their partner, and they look forward to coming to work.
+Total Deployments: 68 Patrol Deployments: 27 Detection Deployments: 41 Subjects apprehended: 16 Fentanyl Tablets: 97,374 Meth: 1.3 oz Cocaine: 37.49 oz Heroin: 6.7 oz Marijuana: 16.23

-K9 Maverick and K9 Titan are trained in criminal apprehension, narcotic detection, and tracking.
+K9 Kikin and K9 Zarah are trained in criminal apprehension, narcotic detection, and tracking.
 The unit train for real life applications of tracking, building searches, area searches, obedience, suspect apprehensions and anything else a patrol K9 might encounter.
-Both dogs are specifically trained in the tracking and trailing of fleeing felons and lost children or missing persons.
-Maverick and Titan are trained in searching large areas or buildings for hiding suspects, and can enter small areas that deputies would not be able to access.
-They are also invaluable in high-risk situations such as foot chases where the dogs'
+Both dogs are specifically trained in the tracking and trailing of serious offenders and lost children or missing persons.
+Kikin and Zarah are trained in searching large areas or buildings for hiding suspects, and can enter small areas that deputies would not be able to access.
+They are also invaluable in high-risk situations such as foot chases where the dogs' speed and tracking ability are extremely useful.